 The port of Almería is a major starting point for trips to North Africa.
-At the same time, it is one of the most beautiful destinations in Andalusia, distinguished for its multicultural tradition and grand medieval history.
-On Ferryhopper, you can explore all ferry routes from Almería to plan the ferry crossing across the Alboran Sea with cheap ferry tickets.
+The beautiful Andalusian city is distinguished for its multicultural tradition and grand medieval history.
+On Ferryhopper, you can explore all ferry routes and plan the ferry crossing across the Alboran Sea with cheap ferry tickets.

-Find useful information about the ferry port of Almería and read about vacation in the city:
+Find useful information about the ferry port of Almería and read about your holidays in the city: